availabs/qwiAPI/README.md

-The data from the U.S. Census Bureau is available tabulated to national, state, metropolitan/micropolitan areas, county, and Workforce Investment Board (WIB) areas, however *this API only serves the metropolitian level data*.
+The data from the U.S. Census Bureau is available tabulated to national, state, metropolitan/micropolitan areas, county, and Workforce Investment Board (WIB) areas, however *this API only serves data found in the metropolitian-level CSVs*.

 # Dynamic Routes<a id="sec-3" name="sec-3"></a>